Responsible University Officer

 - The University encourages the person filing the complaint (the “Complainant”) to include as much information as possible about the alleged discrimination, harassment or retaliation, including the name, address, and phone number of the Complainant and the location, date, and description of the alleged event or incident.
 The University may not be able to investigate an anonymous complaint unless sufficient information is provided to enable the University to conduct a meaningful and fair investigation.

 - The Equal Opportunity/ADA Officer will issue a written response to the Complainant within a reasonable time period.

 The availability and use of the above complaint procedure does not prevent a person from filing a formal complaint with an appropriate federal agency.

 The University will make reasonable accommodations upon request to ensure that individuals with disabilities are able to participate in the above complaint procedure.
 Such accommodations may include, but are not limited to, providing interpreters, material in audio format, or an accessible location for any meetings.
-Please contact the Equal Opportunity/ADA Office for such accommodations.
+Please contact the Equal Opportunity and Compliance Office for such accommodations.

 Related Regulations, Statutes, and Related Policies

 - Title VI of the Civil Rights Act of 1964

 - Title IX of the Education Amendments of 1972

 - Section 504 of the Rehabilitation Act of 1973